 Calculates the probability of a fish surviving a blade strike in a Kaplan turbine based on the model proposed by Franke et al. 1997.

-The function takes into account various turbine parameters and the length of the fish to compute the survival probability.
+The function considers various turbine parameters and the length of the fish to compute the survival probability.
 It employs a blend of deterministic and stochastic elements to model the interaction between fish and turbine blades, particularly considering the location of the strike along the blade.

 Parameters: - length (float): The length of the fish in meters. - param_dict (dict): A dictionary containing key turbine parameters necessary for the calculation.
 Expected keys and their